DOOM 3: Resurrection of Evil (PC) Review

 By Athanasios 08.05.2016

-While certainly disappointing, Doom 3 went well in terms of sales - it was a Doom title, after all.
-Therefore, like all popular products, it spawned an expansion pack.
+While certainly having a couple of issues, DOOM 3 went well in terms of sales - it was a DOOM title, after all.
+Therefore, like all popular products, it spawned an expansion pack, which was what DLC is for you young folks… only better.
 Was it worth the trouble?
-On one hand, it was similar to the way Doom II succeeded Doom, since it didn't really add a lot of new things.
-On the other hand, however, and despite their little differences, this sequel was amazing, and actually managed to expand on what the original had to offer.
-On the contrary, Doom 3: Resurrection of Evil was more of the same.
+On one hand, it was similar to way DOOM II: Hell on Earth succeeded DOOM, since it didn’t really add a lot new things.
+On the other hand, however, and despite their little differences, that sequel was amazing, and actually managed to expand on what the original had to offer.
+On the contrary, DOOM 3: Resurrection of Evil was more of the same, yet less memorable.

 Cubed3 Rating